spoorthikunch/ticket-closure-time-prediction/README.md

 - XGBoost Regressor

 ### Deep Learning
 - Artificial Neural Network (ANN)
-- Embedding layers for categorical features
+- Embedding layers for categorical feature representation

 ---

 ## 🏆 Final Model

-The **Random Forest Regressor** was selected as the final model due to better generalization and stable performance.
+The **Random Forest Regressor** was selected as the final model due to strong generalization performance and stable results on unseen test data.

 ---